 Ryanair Flight Delays Or Cancellations Claims

-If you travelled with Ryanair and your flight was delayed for more than 3 hours, or for flight cancellations without any prior notice, or if you missed your flight connection just because your first flight was delayed, or if you were denied boarding due to an overbooked flight, you are entitled to compensation up to 600€ from Ryanair Airlines, under EU 261 Rule.
+If you travelled with Ryanair and your flight was delayed, cancelled or if you missed your flight connection just because your first flight was delayed, or if you were denied boarding due to an overbooked flight, you are entitled to compensation up to 600€ from Ryanair Airlines, under EU 261 Rule.